AlexanderMonneret/Xtrinsic_final/README.md

 - [x] Smart devices management: managed by Google home and triggered by google assisstant.
 - [x] trigger simulator button: a button that would simulate how the app would function after all the features are implemented (for presenting and debugging )
 - [x] develope algorithms for mental health and behavior therapy (long sitting sessions, Stress detection, Nightmare detection)
-### TODO (With Google Mentorship)
+### Done (while Google Mentorship phase)
-- [ ] integrate the developed algorithms in the app
+- [x] integrate the developed algorithms in the app
-- [ ] convert the TensorFlow model to TensorFlow light
+- [x] convert the TensorFlow model to TensorFlow light
-- [ ] add firebase database for storing data
+- [x] add firebase database for storing data
-- [ ] fetch the data on the PHone from the Google Health API
+- [ ] fetch the data on the PHone from the Google Health API (the API was deprecated on May 10th, we are looking for alternatives)

 ## Build The App